2020 Project Leadership Award Winners

 About The Project Leadership Award

 COAA has presented the Project Leadership Award since 2001.
 The award is conferred upon Owners demonstrate exceptional leadership and project management skills, including vision, integrity, team building, communication, fairness, problem resolution, decision-making, plan implementation, and more.

-The Project Leadership Award is open to both public and private Owners, members, and non-members.
-The program considers all types of construction projects, from any market, new build and renovation projects, large or small.
-Project size and cost are not contributing or deciding factors.
+The Project Leadership Award is open to both public and private Owners.
+Owners do not have to be a member of COAA to submit an entry.
+The program is open to all types of construction projects, e.g. healthcare facilities, government buildings, manufacturing plants, educational/research facilities, etc. Renovation and new construction projects, large or small, are eligible for the award.
+Project size and cost will not be contributing or deciding factors.